EIDA/routing/doc/index.rst

 not necessary that the different time entries are in order.
 If no update is required, there should be nothing at the right side of the ``=`` character.

-`updateRoutes` determines whether the routing information should be updated by the `updateAll.py` script.
-Usually, you want to set it to ``True`` if the automatic configuration is the selected one (all the data is read from an Arclink server).
-But if you decided to configure your own set of routes, then you should set it to ``False``, so that the update procedure will not delete your manual configuration.
+`updateRoutes` determines whether the routing information should be retrieved from an Arclink server by the `updateAll.py` script.
+Usually, you want to set it to ``true`` if the automatic configuration is the selected one (all the data is read from an Arclink server).
+But if you decided to configure your own set of routes, then you should set it to ``false``, so that the update procedure will not delete your manual configuration.

 `verbosity` controls the amount of output send to the logging system depending of the importance of the messages.
 The levels are: 1) Error, 2) Warning, 3)